 3 - 5 April 2017

 In association with Randox, LJMU’s School of Sport and Exercise Sciences and the University of Liverpool have developed an educational series based around sport, health, exercise and performance.
-Ahead of the Grand National, the sessions are delivered by a combination of world-leading industry and academic speakers concerning aspects of weight-making strategies of professional jockeys, equine health and fitness and bio-markers for health.
-Sporting legends in attendance include jockey Franny Norton, boxing champion Derry Mathews and Olympic sailor Matt McGovern.
+Ahead of the Grand National, the sessions delivered by a combination of world-leading industry and academic speakers concerned aspects of weight-making strategies of professional jockeys, equine health and fitness and bio-markers for health.
+Sporting legends in attendance included jockey Franny Norton, boxing champion Derry Mathews and Olympic sailor Matt McGovern.